 If you are a student planning an event at the Prindle Institute, please head over to our student event application!

 The Prindle Institute auditorium and conference rooms are available to all members of the DePauw community.
 We welcome all ethics-related programming including retreats, lectures, presentations and small-group discussions.
-Please schedule your event at the Prindle Institute as far in advance as possible.
+Please schedule your event at the Prindle Institute at least 30 days prior to your event.

 Priority Given to the Following Groups: